 Pope Francis calls us to welcome, protect, and respect all who are forced to flee their home.
 Let us take time this month to consider ways we can be more welcoming and supportive of the displaced and vulnerable, while also encouraging actions to address the systemic injustices that lead to these situations.

-Imagine a gender equal world.
+Imagine a gender-equal world.
 A world free of bias, stereotypes, and discrimination, a world that is diverse, equitable, and inclusive.
-Together we can forge women's equality today for a sustainable tomorrow for all.
 The 2022 #BreakTheBias campaign is about challenging structures, that keep women and girls excluded and prevents them from risking innovative responses in playing their role in society.

 Loving Creator God, you made all that lives in your very own image and likeness.
 You have given us Earth, our home (GR. oikos), a place to live.
 May your Spirit permeate our hearts as we contemplate our relationship with all of creation that exists in our home.
 Help us to be open to any ecological transformations which justice demands that we make individually and communally.
 This we pray in Jesus’ name, Amen.

 "The earth mourns and dries up.
 The world is exhausted and decayed.
 Heaven and earth are weakened.
 The earth has been defiled by the feet of its inhabitants, who overlooked the laws, violated the commandments and did not keep the eternal contract."
 (Isaiah 24: 4-5)